WebGL Shader Basics for 2D Data Points

 false, // normalize

-stride, // stride: bytes to jump to next vertex
+stride, // stride: bytes to jump to the next vertex

 );